-Cool people love the Pinecrest becasue it is one of the few fully developed tracts in La Crescenta and it is one of the coolest places for people who love Mid Century Homes.
+Cool people love the Pinecrest because it is one of the few fully developed tracts in La Crescenta and it is one of the coolest places for people who love Mid Century Homes.

-Web Wiley laid out wide avenues across to the mountains slopes which gives a pleasant, walk-able flatness to this mountainside community.
+Web Wiley laid out wide avenues across to the slopes of the mountain which gives a pleasant, walk-able flatness to this mountainside community.
 He also included sidewalks and street lights which is a rare convenience in La Crescenta.
 There is a pleasant aesthetic that comes from a few floorplans expressed in different ways.

-There are two basic models, the split level reminescent of the Brady Bunch home and the single level mid-century atrium home reminiscent of the Eichler homes.
+There are two basic models, the split level reminiscent of the Brady Bunch home and the single level mid-century atrium home reminiscent of the Eichler homes.

 FAVORITE LOCAL ATTRACTIONS

-Deukmejian Wilderness Park – people love to hike in the Deuk- there are reminants of a long ago cowboy culture, natural little brooks, interesting plants and fragrent chapparel shrubs.
+Deukmejian Wilderness Park – people love to hike in the Deuk- there are remnants of long-ago cowboy culture, natural little brooks, interesting plants and fragrant chapparel shrubs.
 The Le Mesnager Barn is a historic feature and the Historic Society holds special events like Wine Tasting from time to time.

 Left Handed Cook – This is a little more than just down the street, but you’d hate me if I didn’t tell you about this place.
 It’s like the best hipster food truck with predictable hours, location and a clean place to sit.
 The food is sort of Korean, but fresh, modern and ridiculously delicious.